-Fluorescent Lamps are a lamp type that is commonly used to provide illumination for settings such as commercial lighting, industrial lighting, classroom lighting, and retail lighting.
+Fluorescent lamps are a lamp type that is commonly used to provide illumination for settings such as commercial lighting, industrial lighting, classroom lighting, and retail lighting.
 The sizes, light colors, and wattage of fluorescent tubes vary significantly.
-The most common attribute of fluorescent lighting is that the lamps themselves are mounted within a fixture, often containing between 1-8 lamps, with the fixtures themselves mounted in, or hanging from a building’s ceiling.
+The most common attribute of fluorescent lighting is that the lamps themselves are mounted within a fixture, often containing between one and eight lamps, with the fixtures themselves mounted in, or hanging from, a building’s ceiling.

 Below are a few image examples of fluorescent light fixtures in indoor lighting applications.